-Civil War food was very different from the types of food we eat today.
+The types of food that were popular during the Civil War was very different from the food we eat today.

 Due to war-time food shortages and a lack of both refrigeration and large-scale food processing, most meals were simple, easy to prepare dishes made from basic ingredients that could be grown in a garden or purchased and stored easily.

 What Did Civil War Soldiers Eat?

 Food rations in the military were delivered to Union soldiers by volunteers in the United States Sanitary Commission.
 The purpose of the commission was to ensure that Civil War soldiers were fed healthy and nutritional meals to prevent malnutrition and food poisoning.